Lillian Watson (soprano): Life and career

 Watson studied at the Guildhall School of Music and Drama in London and at the London Opera Centre, with private vocal tuition from Vera Rózsa and Jessica Cash, and was spotted by the conductor Raymond Leppard when he came to coach singers in a student production of The Coronation of Poppaea, asking her to join some recordings of Monteverdi madrigals where she sang alongside Heather Harper, Luigi Alva and others.

 In 1970 Watson made her formal operatic debut as Cis in Albert Herring at the Wexford Festival while still at the Opera Centre.
 Watson's debut was as Papagena in The Magic Flute with Welsh National Opera (WNO) in 1971.
 On 1 December the same year she made her Covent Garden debut, as Barbarina in a new John Copley production of The Marriage of Figaro.
 Barely out of the London Opera Centre Watson had recorded Barbarina in April of that year for Colin Davis's complete Philips recording.
 After her first professional engagement in Wexford, in 1970 she joined Welsh National Opera as a junior principal and remained for four years.
 After her debut there as Papagena opposite Thomas Allen as Papageno, her professional career got underway in Wales for four seasons from 1970 as a contract artist, singing Wanda in The Grand Duchess of Gerolstein, Tebaldo in Don Carlos, Gianetta in The Elixir of Love as well as Despina, Blondchen and Adina.
 She sang Clairette in La fille de Madame Angot for the annual production of the John Lewis Partnership Music Society in 1972.

 She returned regularly to the Royal Opera; in her first 25 years there she made 179 appearances, progressing from roles such as Barbarina, Gianetta, Papagena and the Young Girl in Lulu to Sophie in Der Rosenkavalier (1989), The Cunning Little Vixen (1990 and 1993), the Italian Soprano in Capriccio (1991), Ismene in Mitridate, re di Ponto (as well as covering one performance as Aspasia) and Bella in The Midsummer Marriage (1996).
 Her biggest challenge was the title role of The Cunning Little Vixen at Covent Garden, first in 1990 under Simon Rattle then in 1993 under Bernard Haitink - as it was both physically challenging and musically difficult - her first Janáček role, which was recorded in the studio conducted by Rattle, in English.
-In 1990, Royal Opera production was broadcast.
+In 1990, the Royal Opera production was broadcast.
 She also sang the second act role of the cabmen's 'mascot' Milli-Fiakermilli in Strauss's Arabella at Covent Garden in 1981, 1986, 1990 and 1996.